NarendraPatwardhan/earthly/docs/basics/part-7-using-docker-with-earthly.md

 ## A Real World Example

 One common use case for `WITH DOCKER` is running integration tests that require other services.
 In this case we need to set up a redis service for our tests.

-### Using Docker Compose
+For this we can user a `docker-compose.yml`.

 `docker-compose.yml`
 ```yml